NEUROIMAGING / MAGNETIC RESONANCE

 • does a bright signal on DWI correspond to a dark signal on the ADC map?

-• is the lesion isolated or multifocal (multiple territories x symmetric or even diffuse involvement?)
+• isolated or multifocal lesion? (multiple territories x symmetric or even diffuse involvement?)

-• is edema present (hyperintense on T2/FLAIR)? – typically observed in the tumors and abscesses
+• presence of edema on T2/FLAIR images? – typically observed in the tumors and abscesses

 Adult Children